OpenNHM/AvaFrame/docs/moduleCom5SnowSlide.rst

   * the maximum strain before breaking of the bond ``cohesionMaxStrain``

   * the Young modulus in N/m² ``cohesiveSurfaceTension``

+  * resistance areas: extreme values of cResH to represent buildings and detrainment set to False

 However, also several other parameters, for example the particle initialization method, friction model and parameters, are changed compared to the default configuration of :py:mod:`com1DFA` and listed